sammyers/ExercisesInC/reading_questions/thinkos.md

 ### Processes

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).
+*Storage virtualization (e.g. partitioning)*

 2) What is the difference between a program and a process?
+*A process is a software object that runs a program.
+A program can be run by multiple processes.*

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?
+*This abstraction lets multiple processes operate in isolation and work with the same physical hardware without worrying about coordination.*

 4) What is the kernel?
+*The core part of an operating system, which provides essential functionality like communicating with hardware and creating threads.*

 5) What is a daemon?
+*A background process.*

 ## Chapter 3